PowerLedger/powr/docs/src/cli/usage.md

             or the pubkey of an offline signer, provided an appropriate --signer argument is also passed.
 Defaults to the client keypair.
     -u, --url <URL_OR_MONIKER>
-            URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
+             URL for cluster's JSON RPC.

     -k, --keypair <KEYPAIR>                             Filepath or URL to a keypair --with-memo <MEMO>                              Specify a memo string to include in the transaction.
         --output <FORMAT>
             Return information in specified output format [possible values: json, json-compact]

-        --ws <URL>                                      WebSocket URL for the solana cluster
+        --ws <URL>                                      WebSocket URL for the cluster

 ARGS:
     <VOTE_ACCOUNT_ADDRESS>    Vote account to be closed. , one of: